backspaces/agentscript/README.md

 -   git clone https://github.com/backspaces/agentscript
 -   cd agentscript # go to new repo
 -   yarn install # install all dev dependencies.
--   yarn build # complete the install.
+-   yarn build # install all our dependencies.
--   yarn run build-vendor # build depend<br>
     Note: Fine to use npm rather than yarn.

 All workflow is npm run scripts.
 See package.json's scripts, or use `yarn/npm run` for a list.
 [JavaScript Standard Style](https://standardjs.com/) is [used](https://github.com/backspaces/agentscript/blob/master/.prettierrc.js).